-According to Nemertes, this maturity model assesses an organisation’s cybersecurity initiative across several layers, including people, processes, and technology.
-To reach the higher stages—proactive and anticipatory—businesses need to leverage the latest threat defences like AI, ML, behavioural analysis, and approaches like zero trust.
+According to Nemertes, this maturity model assesses an organization’s cybersecurity initiative across several layers, including people, processes, and technology.
+To reach the higher stages—proactive and anticipatory—businesses need to leverage the latest threat defenses like AI, ML, behavioral analysis, and approaches like zero trust.
 And preferably from one platform, to help streamline processes, deliver faster and better detection and response, as well as reduce the strain of manual processes.

 Therefore, consider a vendor that isn’t offering you a product suite, but a true cybersecurity platform that consolidates security capabilities and provides broad third-party integrations to further enhance visibility.
 This will demonstrate you’re partnered with an innovative vendor that is dedicated to enhancing cybersecurity maturity and reducing cyber risk.

 Increasing ransomware demands have been a major contributor to tightening cyber insurance requirements.
-Underwriters across the board are looking for ransomware prevention practises, such as using MFA before they will provide a quote.
+Underwriters across the board are looking for ransomware prevention practices, such as using MFA before they will provide a quote.